 - An unparalleled expertise in brands.

-- Confidence and clarity in their own beliefs.
+- Confidence and clarity in your own beliefs.

-- The foundations on which to base them and with which to illustrate them.
+- The foundations on which to base beliefs and with which to illustrate them.

 - A 'learning' muscle and a network of leading imaginative-thinking people